Mbed-TLS/mbedtls/CONTRIBUTING.md

 Contributing
 ============
 We gratefully accept bug reports and contributions from the community.
+All PRs are reviewed by the project team / community, and may need some modifications to be accepted.

 Quick Checklist for PR contributors
 -----------------------------------